-- The excess amount available for set off shall not include the surplus arising out of the CSR activities - The Board of the company shall pass a resolution to that effect.
+- The excess amount available for set off shall not include the surplus arising out of the CSR activities. - The Board of the company shall pass a resolution to that effect.

-This position is applicable from 22nd January, 2021 and has a prospective effect.
+This position is applicable from 22nd January 2021 and has a prospective effect.
 Thus, no carry forward shall be allowed for the excess amount spent, if any, in financial years prior to FY 2020-21.

-8. Penalty for Non-Compliance
+9. Penalty for Non-Compliance

-- The non-compliance with regard the provisions regarding transfer of unspent amount is a civil wrong and shall attract the following penalties: - Company: Twice the unspent amount required to be transferred to any fund included in Schedule VII of the Act or Unspent CSR Account, as the case may be, or one crore rupees, whichever is less. - Every Officer in Default: 1/10th of the unspent amount required to be transferred to any fund included in Schedule VII of the Act or Unspent CSR Account, or two lakh rupees, whichever is less. - In case of non-compliance with any other provisions of the section or rules, the provisions of section 134(8) or general penalty under section 450 of the Act will be applicable. - As per section 134 (8), the company shall be liable to a penalty of three lakh rupees and every officer of the company who is in default shall be liable to a penalty of fifty thousand rupees. - As per Section 450,the company and every officer of the company who is in default or such other person shall be liable to a penalty of ten thousand rupees, and in case of continuing contravention, with a further penalty of one thousand rupees for each day after the first during which the contravention continues, subject to a maximum of two lakh rupees in case of a company and fifty thousand rupees in case of an officer who is in default.
+- The non-compliance with regard the provisions regarding transfer of unspent amount is a civil wrong and shall attract the following penalties: - Company: Twice the unspent amount required to be transferred to any fund included in Schedule VII of the Act or Unspent CSR Account, as the case may be, or one crore rupees, whichever is less. - Every Officer in Default: 1/10th of the unspent amount required to be transferred to any fund included in Schedule VII of the Act or Unspent CSR Account, or two lakh rupees, whichever is less. - In case of non-compliance with any other provisions of the section or rules, the provisions of section 134(8) or general penalty under section 450 of the Act will be applicable. - As per section 134 (8), the company shall be liable to a penalty of three lakh rupees and every officer of the company who is in default shall be liable to a penalty of fifty thousand rupees. - As per Section 450, the company and every officer of the company who is in default or such other person shall be liable to a penalty of ten thousand rupees, and in case of continuing contravention, with a further penalty of one thousand rupees for each day after the first during which the contravention continues, subject to a maximum of two lakh rupees in case of a company and fifty thousand rupees in case of an officer who is in default.

-9. Impact Assessment
+10. Impact Assessment

 - The purpose of impact assessment is to assess the social impact of a particular CSR project.
 The intent is to encourage companies to take considered decisions before deploying CSR amounts and assess the impact of their CSR spending.
 This not only serves as feedback for companies to plan and allocate resources better but shall also deepen the impact of CSR. - Rule 8(3) of the Companies (CSR Policy) Rules, 2014 mandates following class of companies to conduct impact assessment: - companies with minimum average CSR obligation of Rs.
 10 crore or more in the immediately preceding 3 financial years; and - companies that have CSR projects with outlays of minimum Rs.
-1 crore and which have been completed not less than 1 year before undertaking impact assessment - Impact assessment shall be carried out project-wise only in cases where both the above conditions are fulfilled.
+1 crore and which have been completed not less than 1 year before undertaking impact assessment. - Impact assessment shall be carried out project-wise only in cases where both the above conditions are fulfilled.
 In other cases, it can be taken up by the company on a voluntary basis. - Rule 8(3) of the Companies (CSR Policy) Rules, 2014 requires that the impact assessment be conducted by an independent agency.
-The Board has the prerogative to decide on the eligibility criteria for selection of the independent agency for impact assessment.
+The Board has the prerogative to decide on the eligibility criteria for selection of the independent agency for impact assessment. - A Company undertaking impact assessment may book the expenditure towards Corporate Social Responsibility for that financial year, which shall not exceed two percent of the total CSR expenditure for that financial year or fifty lakh rupees, whichever is higher.